 comment:

-Reads 3 bytes that are only ever used by this handler_0x0E and handler_0x0F.
+Reads 3 bytes that are only ever used by this handler and PROTO2b::handler_0x0F.

 Maybe restoring some modification timestamp or signature.

-Moves 3 bytes to the output packet of type 0xA0.
+Moves 3 bytes to the output packet of type OKAY.

 Does not use the input packet.